Using QGIS as survey tool

 For this, the settings on your rover should be as on the screenshot below.

 In QGIS, choose to connect by serial device and use the same COM port as is shown in connected devices.

 Now that we are connected, we should see Reach position in QGIS.

-The GPS panel shows status, but if you want to check for the solution status, it is better to keep an eye on the Reachview 3 app for that.
-Once we are connected and have our layers and snapping settings ready, we can add points, lines, and polygons, based on our location.
+The GPS panel shows status but if you want to check for the solution status it is better to keep an eye on the Emlid Flow app for that.
+Once we're connected and have our layers and snapping settings ready we can go to work!
+Adding points, lines, and polygons, based on our location.